Breath from Another: Background

-Esthero and Doc McKinney met in January 1996 at the EMI in Toronto.
+Esthero and Doc McKinney met in January 1996 at the EMI offices in Toronto.
 The pair's demos sparked interest from Warner Music Group, EMI and BMG in Canada.
-Esthero's managers, Zack Werner and Beau Randall, signed them directly to Sony Music Entertainment in U.S. The duo suddenly wrote "Superheroes", "Indigo Boy" and "That Girl."
-In August 1996 they wrote another 4 tracks, include the single "Heaven Sent".In late January, 1998, prior to album's release 15,000 copies of promo EP "Short of Breath", featuring tracks "Breath from Another", "Heaven Sent", "Country Livin' (The World I Know)" and "That Girl" were sent to Sony Music staff worldwide.
+Esthero's managers, Zack Werner and Beau Randall, signed them directly to Sony Music Entertainment in the U.S. The duo then wrote "Superheroes", "Indigo Boy" and "That Girl".
+In August 1996, they wrote another 4 tracks, include the single "Heaven Sent".

+In late January 1998, prior to the album's release, 15,000 copies of a promotional EP titled "Short of Breath", featuring tracks "Breath from Another", "Heaven Sent", "Country Livin' (The World I Know)" and "That Girl" were sent to Sony Music staff worldwide.
 McKinney stated in a 2016 NPR interview that, when writing and producing the album, he was inspired by reggae, calypso, and house music, three genres that didn't receive much exposure in his native Minneapolis, also citing Björk, Portishead, and Massive Attack as influences.